neilotoole/jsoncolor/README.md

 that outputs colorized JSON.

 Why?
 Well, `jq` colorizes its output by default, and color output is desirable for many Go CLIs.
-At the time this package was created, there didn't seem to be any JSON colorization package that performed colorization inline in the encoder.
+This package performs colorization (and indentation) inline in the encoder.

 From the example [`jc`](./cmd/jc) app: